 - a hierarchical structure view which could be examined by country or region

-In addition, 2020 would see the continued development of a correlation view for the platform which would allow users to assess
+In addition, 2020 would see the continued development of a correlation view for the platform which would allow users

-resources could be target based.
+additional support and resources could be target based.
 Regional benchmarking by industry and region, a condensed dynamic culture report and

 a BETA version were also underway.
 TSI would also be launching an additional module - Environmental Sustainability - which would enable

 businesses to quantify their progress and demonstrate a proactive approach to corporate social responsibility.
 Fundamentally, Joanne noted

-business’ and that culture, in any context, must be discussed
+business’ and that culture, in any context, must be discussed everywhere.

 Understandably, for every business the food, safety and quality culture journey will be unique.
-Any culture strategy being
+Any culture strategy

-on understanding employees; how they work, how they engage and how they are recognised for their efforts in collectively
+to rely much on understanding employees; how they work, how they engage and how they are recognised for their efforts in collectively

 progressing the company aim.
 Joanne Taylor noted that positivity was key to making real progress - be it promotion, better work-life balance

 or simply saying thank you.
 The Culture Excellence survey offered opportunities to address poor performing areas which were linked directly

 As a take-away, the generous insights shared by the day’s speakers highlighted some important - and universal - lessons derived